csaopportunites005/MedEvidence-AI/README.md

 ### A verification-first AI workflow for evidence-based clinical research

-MedEvidence-AI is a personal prototype exploring how artificial intelligence can support structured, evidence-based clinical research while reducing the risk of unsupported or fabricated references.
+MedEvidence-AI is an experimental personal prototype exploring how artificial intelligence can support structured, evidence-based clinical research while reducing the risk of unsupported, inaccurate, or fabricated references.

 The project focuses on a simple principle: